FreeCAD/Website/README.md

 ### Archetypes

 > [!NOTE]
-> Currently archetypes are only partially set up and not really useful for now, only the basic `default.md` and `news/index.md` can be used.
+> Currently Archetypes are only partially set up and not really useful for now, only the basic `default.md` and `news/index.md` can be used.
 It is recommended to use the [Content Management System](#content-management-system) instead.

 Archetypes are templates for new content, making creation of new content easier and consistent.
 The following command creates a new content file named Base-Name.md with the specified PATH: